 Can I see my random number?

-Middle and high school applicants can view their random number in MySchools after they start their application.
+All applicants can view their random number in MySchools after they start their application.
 Once the application has been started, an applicant can log into MySchools and click "edit profile" in the small font just above the student's name.
 Scroll down to find the random number.

 I’ve heard that knowing my random number can help me decide whether to apply to certain schools.
 Is this true?